-We’ve known for a long time about the importance of organisational culture and ways of working.
-Intuitively we know how to achieve great things - hire motivated people, equip them with great tools, then work towards a common purpose.
+We’ve known for a long time about the importance of measuring organisational culture and ways of working.
+Intuitively, we know how to achieve great things - hire motivated people, equip them with great tools, then work towards a common purpose.

 It’s also common for companies to say that their people are their greatest asset.
 But HR isn’t really considered a strategic function, and there aren’t many boards that devote considerable time to their people strategy.
 Why?

 Look at it this way - how many CEOs come from an HR background versus a finance background?
 Robert Half, a recruitment consultant, estimates that 52% of FTSE 100 CEOs come from a finance background, while only 2 CEOs have served any time in an HR function.
 When it comes to measuring organisational performance, that's not optimal.

 To change this, we need to prove that HR is a strategic function.
 We need to show that improvements in organisational models and people practices are linked to what matters most - growth, profit and customer NPS.

 A new way of measuring organisational performance: Organisational Fitness